jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

 linear factor of :math:`F(t_1, t_2) G(t_1, t_2)` as these points
 correspond to cases in which either :math:`F(t_1, t_2)` or :math:`G(t_1, t_2)` is zero, i.e. in which either :math:`a` or
 :math:`b` is zero.
-The article already notes that trivial solutions can not be primitive.
+This would imply that :math:`c` is divisible by 2 or 3 which is not possible according to Proposition 2.1.

 Since we have a rational point on both curves and for both curves the polynomial in :math:`x` splits into two other factors, we have found